bcgov/aqwarnings/frontend/warnings/2025-11-06_end_pm25_obr_continue_Golden.md

 This is a TEST - not an actual warning

-Open burning restrictions remain in effect within This is a TEST - not an actual warning.
+Open burning restrictions remain in effect within within 50 km of the Golden Hospital.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.